bluesky/governance/README.md

 * A Technical Steering Committee---composed of a written list of experienced Contributors with specific technical knowledge about Bluesky---attempts to resolve questions by consensus, but if consensus fails they can vote.
-* The Project Advisory Board---composed of management-level stakeholders, often the managers of Technical Steering Committee members---oversees project policy and provides advice and concurrence on big-picture development priorities.
+* The Project Advisory Board---composed of management-level stakeholders
+  ---oversees project policy and provides advice and concurrence on big-picture development priorities.

 ## Status